RandyGonzalez95/CPE400_ConnectiCab/README.md

 make
 ./ConnectiCab
 ```
-Alternatively you can run the bash script provided "runProgram.sh" by simply running ./runProgram.sh
+Alternatively you can run the bash script provided "run.sh" by simply running ./run.sh